unpoly/unpoly/src/unpoly/pages/server-errors.md

 You may pass different render options for server responses with an error code.

-Any HTTP status code other than 2xx is considered an error code.
+Any HTTP status code other than 2xx or 304 is considered an error code.

 A common use case for this is [form submissions](/up.form), where a successful response should display a follow-up screen, but a failed response should re-render the form